Best Government Support for Tech Start-Ups in the UK

 However, there also quite a few routes to take with regards to government financial support:

-- Start-Up Loans: The government programme is aimed at businesses who struggle to access other forms of finance by providing finance and support services.
+- Start-Up Loans: The government programme is aimed at businesses who struggle to access other forms of finance by providing support services.
 The scheme offers up to £25,000 at a fixed interest rate of 6% per annum for new business ideas.

 - The Small Business Research Initiative (SBRI): The initiative aims to support public sector challenges with innovative ideas from small and medium-sized enterprises.
 The competition based scheme allows businesses to win anything from £50,000 to £100,000 to test their idea which can lead to contracts of up to £1 million to develop it.